michaelnkr808/chat-application/README.md

 ### Getting Started

 Running the Server:

+In a new terminal from the project dir
 ```
-python server/server.py
+python3 -m server.server
 ```
 Running the Client:

-In a new terminal:
+In a new terminal from the project dir:
 ```
-python client/client.py
+python3 -m client.client
 ```

 ### Prerequisites